 There are many legal benefits to an employer having job descriptions for their employees.

-One area where it may prove crucial is compliance with the Americans With Disabilities Act as Amended.
+One area where it may prove crucial is with the Americans With Disabilities Act as Amended.
 The ADAAA requires employers to engage in an “interactive process” with employees or job applicants who have a qualified physical or mental disability that impairs at least one major life function.
 The goal of the interactive process is to provide a “reasonable accommodation” for the employee’s disability that does not unduly burden the employer’s business.

 However, the ADA generally does not protect employees who are unable to perform the “essential functions” of a job.
 If the employer has a written job description in place, the descriptions can aid in demonstrating what exactly a given position’s “essential functions” may be.

 Additionally, a job description can bolster employer’s protections for claims under state and federal wage and hour laws, notably the overtime requirements of the Fair Labor Standards Act (FLSA).
 The FLSA generally exempts managerial and supervisory employees, among other categories.
-Having written job descriptions in place which demonstrate the extent to which an individual employee performs such functions can assist in ensuring an employer is properly classifying the as exempt or non-exempt.
+Having written job descriptions in place which demonstrate the extent to which an individual employee performs such functions can assist in ensuring an employer is properly classifying the employee as exempt or non-exempt.